silverstripe/developer-docs/en/02_Developer_Guides/08_Performance/01_Object_Caching.md

 ## Overview

-The framework uses caches to store infrequently changing values.
+Object caching stores infrequently changing values to improve performance.

-By default, the storage mechanism chooses the most performant adapter available (PHP opcache, APC, or filesystem).
+By default, the storage mechanism chooses the most performant filesystem adapter available (PHP opcache, or filesystem) but does not use in-memory cache unless you configure it.
 Other cache backends can be configured.

+Object caching is useful for situations where fetching or generating data can take a long time, such as expensive database queries or API calls to external services.

 The most common caches are manifests of various resources: